 2017 Summer Scholar Program

-The Postsecondary National Policy Institute (PNPI) completed its second season of the PNPI Summer Scholar Program in August of 2017.
+The Postsecondary National Policy Institute (PNPI) hosts its second season of scholars from May 30-August 4, 2017.
 PNPI’s Summer Scholar Program provides a unique opportunity for highly-motivated undergraduate or graduate students with demonstrated financial need to learn about federal higher education policy and help shape professional development for higher education policymakers, while receiving the financial support needed to live and work in Washington, D.C.

-Please see below for more information on and video interviews from this past year’s summer scholars, Jacob Martin and Casey Nguyen.
-During their summer with PNPI, Jacob and Casey supported and staff PNPI seminars; drafted featured reports; researched topics in postsecondary education; curated resources for Congressional staff; and attended and reported on postsecondary policy events in Washington, D.C.
+Please see below for more information on this past year’s summer scholars, Jacob Martin and Casey Nguyen.
+During their summer with PNPI, Jacob and Casey contributed to and staffed PNPI seminars; drafted featured reports; researched topics for PNPI and Congressional staff; and attended and reported on postsecondary policy events in Washington, D.C.

 2017 PNPI Summer Scholars